vegaprotocol/vegawallet/cmd/README.md

 vegawallet key meta --name "YOUR_USERNAME" --meta "key1:value1;key2:value2" --pubkey "YOUR_HEX_PUBLIC_KEY"
 ```

-A metadata is represented as a key-value property.
+An item of metadata is represented as a key-value property.

 ### Give an alias to a key